 This year's Emmys were the most diverse yet, with more people of color nominated and winning awards than ever before.
 Of the 73 acting nominees, 18 were people of color, making up 24.6% of nominees.
 This was an increase of 2.5% from last year and a remarkable 14.9% from 2014.
 The People vs. O.J.
-Simpson had the most acting wins for African-Americans, with both Courtney B. Vance and Sterling K. Brown winning Outstanding Lead and Supporting Actor in a Limited TV Series or Movie.
+Simpson had the most acting wins for African-Americans, with Courtney B. Vance, Sterling K. Brown and Regina winning Outstanding Lead and Supporting Actor in a Limited TV Series or Movie.

 "There’s 17 million Asian-Americans in this country, and there’s 17 million Italian Americans.
 They have The Godfather, Goodfellas, Rocky, The Sopranos.
 We got Long Duk Dong [Sixteen Candles], so we’ve got a long way to go."

 Nevertheless, he didn't use the moment to despair, but rather to see his and Ansari's win as a beacon of hope:

 "We have a long way to go.
 But I know we can get there.
 I believe in us, it's just gonna take a lot of hard work.
 Asian parents out there, if you could just do me a favor: If just a couple of you can get your kids cameras instead of violins, we'll be all good."

 - 'Gross' & 'Grisly' Cannibal Horror Is Too 'Raw' For Some, As Moviegoers Vomit & Faint At TIFF Screening!

 - Nightwing Reportedly Being Cast For 'The Batman' — Will The Batfamily Appear?

 - 10 Marvel And DC Heroes Get The Peculiar Tim Burton Treatment